 Scaling by way of abstraction, aggregation, and compression is critical in the effective and efficient service level management of large-scale and highly connected systems.
 Scaling here is not merely the storing of vast amounts of observability data often of questionable value.
 We have seen that play out in the application monitoring space with the movement to cloud hosting without much in the way of improvement in our day-to-day ability to monitor and manage.
 No, scaling here pertains to the operators’ (human or machine) ability to quickly observe and assess the level of service quality across hundreds, if not thousands, of interconnected systems, services, and endpoints.

-Current observability technologies and techniques make the fundamental mistake in thinking that someone somewhere is going to haplessly spend an enormous amount of time and money in wading through vast amounts of quantitative data and somehow miraculously churn out a large number of aggregations and rules that generate signals and alerts after the fact.
-Of course, this all assumes it is indeed possible to combine and relate metrics or logs or traces into something that can be evaluated by a classification function.
+Current observability technologies and techniques make the fundamental mistake of thinking that someone somewhere will haplessly spend an enormous amount of time and money wading through vast amounts of quantitative data.
+And somehow miraculously churning out a large number of aggregations and rules that generate signals and alerts after the fact.
+Of course, this all assumes it is indeed possible to combine and relate metrics or logs or traces into something that a classification function can evaluate.
 Well, sorry to say, but in practice, this is impractical, if not impossible, to do and maintain even if it were possible to merely aggregate quantitative measurements such as the response time across different systems, services, and endpoints.

-It is the responsibility of the OpenSignals service provider implementation (SPI) and those tasked with configuring its runtime to provide and perform the scoring and propagation of signals and inferred status over a namespace and/or across contexts within a distributed environment.
-Tooling and solutions built on OpenSignals concern themselves primarily with policies such as how the status of multiple endpoints merge at the service and system level, or what consensus algorithmic mechanism to be employed across a collection of process (or execution unit) instances housing services and endpoints.
+It is the responsibility of the OpenSignals service provider interface (SPI) implementation and those tasked with configuring its runtime to provide and perform the scoring and propagation of signals and inferred status over a namespace and across contexts within a distributed environment.
+Tooling and solutions built on OpenSignals concern themselves primarily with policies such as how the status of multiple endpoints merge at the service and system-level or what consensus algorithmic mechanism to be employed across a collection of process (or execution unit) instances housing services and endpoints.
 The OpenSignals model caters to both logical (name) and physical (context) structuring.